mneudert/sass-nginx-module/README.md

 If it does not show up try to rebuild the index first using *ldconfig* as *root* user and rerun the grep command.
-Sometimes you need to add the path where libsass is installed manually to the list of paths ldconfig is looking for libraries in.
+Sometimes you need to add the path where LibSass is installed manually to the list of paths ldconfig is looking for libraries in.

 This can be done by adding the path to the *$LD\_LIBRARY\_PATH* variable or the file */etc/ld.so.conf*.
-Either way, please ensure the command above finds your local libsass installation before proceeding.
+Either way, please ensure the command above finds your local LibSass installation before proceeding.

 During compilation the header file `sass.h` has to be available.
 The files included inside this file are also required.
-The exact list depends on your libsass version.
+The exact list depends on your LibSass version.

-If you are using a _libsass version prior to 3.3.0_ you also need the file `sass_context.h`.
+If you are using a _LibSass version prior to 3.3.0_ you also need the file `sass_context.h`.

 ### NGINX